People Everyday: Chart performance

-"People Everyday" was a major hit on the charts on several continents and remains the group's most successful song, along with "Tennessee" and "Mr. Wendal".
-It peaked at number one on both the RPM Dance/Urban chart in Canada and on the Billboard Hot Rap Songs chart in the United States.
-In Europe, the single entered the top 10 in France (6) and the United Kingdom.
-In the latter, it reached number two in its third week at the UK Singles Chart, on November 1, 1992.
-It was held off reaching the top spot by Boyz II Men's "End of the Road".
-Additionally, "People Everyday" was a top-20 hit in Ireland (11) and the Netherlands (20), as well as on the Eurochart Hot 100, where it hit number 12.
-But it topped the European Dance Radio Chart in October 1992.
-The song was also a top-30 hit in Sweden (27).
-On the US Billboard Dance Club Songs chart, it peaked at number six, while peaking at number eight on the Billboard Hot 100.
+"People Everyday" peaked at number one on both the RPM Dance chart in Canada and on the Billboard Hot Rap Singles chart in the United States.
+On the Billboard Dance Club Play chart, it peaked at number six, while on the Billboard Hot 100, it reached number eight.
+In Europe, the single entered the top 10 in France and the United Kingdom.
+In the latter, it reached number two during its third week on the UK Singles Chart, on November 1, 1992.
+"People Everyday" was a top-20 hit in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it reached number 12, and it topped the European Dance Radio Chart in October 1992.
+The song was also a top-30 hit in Sweden.
 In Australia and New Zealand, it peaked at number six.

-The single was awarded with a gold record in Australia (35,000), New Zealand (5,000) and the US (500,000), and a silver record in the UK (200,000).
+The single was awarded with a gold record in Australia, New Zealand and the US, as well as a silver record in the UK.